rangle/redux-beacon/docs/api/event-definitions-map.md

  - Each key in the eventDefinitionsMap must correspond to an action type.
  - Each property in the eventDefinitionsMap must be a valid [eventDefinition](./event-definition.md).
- - You can provide an array of event definitions if you want to emit multiple events for a single action.